coolbnjmn/CBPhotoPicker/README.md

 ### v0.1.21
 - Finally got empty states working.
 Now when you have no pictures in your library, a camera prompt will be shown which will allow you to take a picture.

+### v0.1.22
+- Added a public flag that tells you if the user has already selected an image or not

 ## In the Pipeline
 - add rotation back in
 - add more customization